 The three initial Tenant Partners will lease and operate the selection of high-quality investment grade assets across states of Victoria, Queensland and Western Australia.
 The properties will provide investors with direct exposure to farmland, infrastructure and water entitlements, producing high quality Berry, Citrus and Soft Leaf Vegetable products for domestic and international markets.

-Together, the foundation investments provide a secure long-term income return of 8-9%^ per annum to the Fund, quarterly income cash distributions and strong long-term capital growth potential, with an average tenant weighted average lease expiry (WALE) of 12 years.
+Together, these investments provide a secure long-term income return of 8-9%^ per annum to the Fund, quarterly income cash distributions and strong long-term capital growth potential, with an average tenant weighted average lease expiry (WALE) of close to 15 years.

 The Fund is available to wholesale investors only.
 Please contact us on 1300 927 254 or firstname.lastname@example.org for a copy of the Information Memorandum and an Application Form.